GAME REVIEW | Latest "Fairy Fencer F" A Somewhat Improved Experience

-Updated on February 21, 2017 for providing thoughts on the Steam release.
+Updated on April 18th, 2019 for providing thoughts on the Switch release.

 Compile Heart has taken some strides to deliver better JRPG experiences that aren’t the likes of Hyperdimension Neptunia and Mugen Souls.
 Fairy Fencer F was originally released through NIS America a few years back, but since the time IFI took the property back, it's done a Steam port of the original and an enhanced port for the PS4.
 However, they should've gone a little further, as Fairy Fencer F: Advent Dark Force delivers a few tweaks that are bit of a mixed bag, but result in an overall better product.